jkingportfolio/CI_PP4_Pic_Pals/README.md

 ## Technical Design

+An Agile approach to creating this app has been applied.
+Githubs projects was used to track user stories and implement ideas based on their level of importance for allowing use of the app with no loss of functionality or user experience.

 ### Colours

 The colour scheme used in this project was chosen with simplicity in mind.
 The colour scheme is used through out all pages to ensure contrast readability and an overall good user experience.